-The codegen allow you to specify scripts it can run for you in certain events.
+The codegen allows specifying scripts it can run for you in certain events.

-Each hook has it's own arguments, and it passes it to your scripts using
+Each hook has its arguments, and it passes them to your scripts using

 Add your scripts to your